 If you need a helper, notify them and if they’re available, ask them to book the time off.

-It’s so important to set goals for each craft show if you want to treat it like a business.
-Once you set your goal, you can start putting elements in place that will help you reach it and factor it into how much stock you need to make.
+It’s so important to set goals as you prepare for each craft show to treat it like a business.
+Once you set your goal, start putting elements in place that will help you reach it and factor it into how much stock must be made.

 Chapter 2 of MAKE MORE MONEY AT CRAFT FAIRS is dedicated to goal setting and making sure you set realistic goals for craft fairs that will stick.

-You’ll of course need to purchase enough materials to make the amount of stock you’ve calculated.
+You’ll, of course, need to purchase enough materials to make the number of handmade products you’ve calculated.
 If you order supplies online, be sure you get on that right away so production isn’t put on hold because of shipping delays.

-Aside from prepping stock in the weeks leading up to the craft show, you’ll also want to consider the following.
+Aside from preparing stock in the weeks leading up to the craft show, also consider the following.

 Do you need to purchase or prepare any display fixtures or props?
 Tablecloth, risers, decorative elements, etc. If anything needs to be painted or stained (such as wooden risers) be sure you leave enough time to dry before packing day.